alialarbash/Blog-Post-Card/README.md

 # Blog-Post-Card
-This Project is intended for front end training, this contains a page with a blog post card.
+This Project is intended for front end training, this project contains a page with a blog post card.